skdejong/100DaysOfCode/log.md

 * Making sure it was accessible and
 * Officially naming our solution.

-We lived out at least two of the core Agile values this week:
-* Responding to change over following a plan and
-* Working software over comprehensive documents

 After revising our MVP, we came up with a colour scheme, modified our low-fidelity wireframe, and discussed our priorities and responsibilities for tasks using our Kanban board on Trello.

 I learned today how to use CSS in React to style components and enjoyed seeing immediate, visual results from my coding.